vamshireddy09/dropbox-integration/README.md

 ## Requirements to access the application

 * Create a new Dropbox App in [App Console](https://www.dropbox.com/developers/apps).
 * Then Generate the access token for your App.
-(We will use it later to access the APIs)
+(We will use it later to access the APIs).

+## Note to reviewer

+* I can't share my Access token due to security concerns.
+* If it is not possible to create a dropbox App, please send me an email at vamshi13091996@gmail , so that I can create a new dropbox account and will share the access token with you

 ## To run the application:
 ```